Estimate Time7 min

 Risks of long puts

 1. You could lose your premium.
-You pay your premium up front and risk losing that premium if the underlying stock price doesn’t fall, and you may not recoup your entire premium if the price of the underlying stock doesn’t fall beyond your breakeven point.
+You pay your premium upfront and risk losing that premium if the underlying stock price doesn’t fall, and you may not recoup your entire premium if the price of the underlying stock doesn’t fall beyond your breakeven point.

-2. Trading against historic trends.
+2. Trading against historical trends.
 Over the long term historically, stocks have had a propensity to increase in value over time, though past performance doesn’t guarantee future results.
 By entering a short position with a long put, you are only profiting from a decrease in price.
 If the price of the underlying asset remains neutral or increases in value, you will lose your premium and not profit.

 How to buy long puts

-If you’re interested in a long-put strategy, these steps can help you get started.
+If you’re interested in a long put strategy, these steps can help you get started.

 1. Open and fund a brokerage account.

 Trading options requires a brokerage account.
 If you don’t already have an account, look for one with low fees and helpful research tools.
-You also need to transfer money into that account to pay for any long-put premiums.
+You also need to transfer money into that account to pay for any long put premiums.

 2. Apply to trade options, if necessary.